bennyz/notes/reading/rust.md

 println!("s1 = {}, s2 = {}", s1, s2);
 ```

-Rust has a `Copy` trait the we can implement for types, but it won't let derive it if the type has implmented `Drop`
+Rust has a `Copy` trait the we can implement for types, but it won't let derive it if the type has implemented `Drop`
 (because it manages memory on its own) as well (heap allocated)

 ```rust